 Simon East, Heidi Bateman, Charlotte Haskins, Elizabeth Metcalfe, Katie Lane and Sue Richardson are all part of Meade King’s Charity Committee.
 The Charity Committee's role is to come up with all sorts of creative ideas and events to raise money for our chosen charities.

 We've got big plans this year - three of our team have completed a 15,000ft sky dive and we've also done Tough Mudder.
 Someone ran the London Marathon and we've been doing all our usual fundraising activities such as bake sales, sweepstakes and monthly dress down days.

 Bristol Go Green Initiative

-To read more about the Go Green Initiative, please click here.
+You can read more about the Go Green Initiative here.

 Investors in People